Mofongo: Origin and history

 The earliest known written recipes for mofongo appeared in Puerto Rico's first cookbook, El Cocinero Puerto-Riqueño o Formulario, in 1859.
 The title of the recipe is mofongo criollo.
-Green plantains are cleaned with lemon, boiled with veal and hen, then mashed with garlic, oregano brujo, ají dulce, bacon or lard, and ham.
-It is then formed into a ball and eaten with the broth which it was cooked in.
+Green plantains are cleaned with lemon, boiled with veal and hen, then mashed with garlic, oregano, ají dulce, bacon or lard, and ham.
+It is then formed into a ball and eaten with the broth in which it was cooked.

-In El Cocinero Puerto-Riqueño o Formulario there are similar recipes.
+The El Cocinero Puerto-Riqueño o Formulario has similar recipes.
 Funche criollo is made from green or yellow plantains boiled with taro or yams, mashed and eaten with sesame broth soup or a sauce made from garlic, lard, tomato sauce, onions, and ají dulce (sofrito).
+The similar funche criollo does not include pork, however, one of the a key ingredients in traditional mofongo.

-The second recipe was written in 1948 by Elizabeth B.K.
-Dooley in Puerto Rican cookbook.
-The recipe calls for yellow plantains fried in lard, mashed with garlic, olive oil, chicarrón and formed into a ball.
+Another well-known recipe was written by Elizabeth B.K.
+Dooley in her Puerto Rican cookbook (1948).
+The recipe calls for yellow plantains fried in lard, mashed with garlic, olive oil, and chicharrón, and then formed into a ball.

-The recipe has been frequently changed throughout Puerto Rico but maintained key ingredients such as fat, pork, starch, spices, broth, and a pilón for mashing.
-A 1980 booklet from the U.S. government promoting tourism in Puerto Rico wrote of mofongo as being "jocularly described as a Puerto Rican matzoh ball" and described mofongo as being a "mashed, roasted plantain, combine with bacon, spices and goes well with chicken soup.El Cocinero Puerto-Riqueño o Formulario also has an example of green plantains roasted over coal and eaten with fat and garlic called plátanos asado.
+A 1980 booklet from the U.S. government promoting tourism in Puerto Rico wrote of mofongo as being "jocularly described as a Puerto Rican matzoh ball" and described mofongo as being a "mashed, roasted plantain, combine with bacon, spices and goes well with chicken soup".
+El Cocinero Puerto-Riqueño o Formulario also has an example of green plantains roasted over coal and eaten with fat and garlic called plátanos asado.

+The recipe has many variants throughout Puerto Rico, but most have maintained the key ingredients of traditional mofongo, such as pork, cooking oil, spices, broth, and starch, as well as the use of a pilón for mashing.
+The contemporary interpretation of classic mofongo involves frying the starch in lard or oil, and that method makes the dish distinctively Puerto Rican, giving it a crusty, dense, and umami flavor.

 Etymology

 Central African ethnic groups that populated Puerto Rico used the technique of a mallet to mash large amounts of starchy foods.
-The mash was then softened with liquids and fats.
-The word “mofongo” stems from the Kikongo term mfwenge-mfwenge, which means “a great amount of anything at all".
+The mash was then softened with liquids.
+The word "mofongo" stems from the Kikongo term mfwenge-mfwenge, which means "a great amount of anything at all".